agda/agda/doc/user-manual/language/module-system.lagda.rst

     sort : List Nat → List Nat
     sort = Sort.sort Nat leqNat

 The new module can also be parameterised, and you can use name modifiers to control what definitions from the original module are applied and what names they have in the new module.
-The general form of a module application is
+The general form of a module application is:

 .. code-block:: agda

   module M1 Δ = M2 terms modifiers

 A common pattern is to apply a module to its arguments and then open the resulting module.
 To simplify this we introduce the short-hand

 .. code-block:: agda

   open module M1 Δ = M2 terms [public] mods

-for
+for:

 .. code-block:: agda